We are happy to consider applications from students who wish to take a year out of study before starting university.

 To best prepare for mathematics or language degrees, we recommend that you use your gap year to undertake work that will maintain your mathematics or language skills.

-Further information about deferred entry and other study routes is available from the College Admissions Offices.
+Further information about deferred entry and other study routes is available from the College admissions teams.